Course Description:

 Objectives:

-- Indications, contraindications and safety with the application of said techniques for the patient and therapist.
+- The indications and contraindications and safety with the application of said techniques for the patient and therapist.

 Locations: